ykamo001/GitMap/README.md

 (or third arguement of the command).
 * The output file will be placed in the repository that GitMap.sh is ran on
 * The program's runtime is long, and depends solely upon the amount of branches and commits in the git repository.
-* If two branches end on the same commit, only one is shown.
 * Only works if all branches are from the same head branch